-Paul reacted in pain and anger to his being struck.
-As a student of the law he knew that the law forbade punishing anyone before their guilt had been established in the testimony of two or more witnesses.
-Yet that did not excuse his cursing the man – even though Paul did not know that he was the high priest (Acts 23:5).
+Paul reacted in pain and anger to being struck.
+As a student of the law he knew it forbade punishing anyone before their guilt had been established in the testimony of two or more witnesses.
+That did not, however, excuse his impulsive words toward this special person.

 In comparison, the Lord's criticisms were never directed specifically toward the "ruler of the people" but targeted the Pharisees and other religious leaders.
 Furthermore, He never pronounced a curse.
 When he called the Pharisees "whited sepulchers" he was rightly labeling their hypocrisy (Matthew 23:25 - 28).

 The only connection between Jesus' statement and Paul's is the use of the term "whited" or "whitewashed."